juliana-santana/juliana-santana/README.md

 - 🔭 I’m work on Hospidata.

 - ⚡ Fun fact: I like to learn new things, especially in the area of ​​software quality.
-Watch series, read about market news, and study.
+I watched the series, read about the market news and study.

 - 🌱 I’m learning about API testing and improving my knowledge of automated testing.